1st Grade Diagnostic Math Test

 First Grade Math Test

-Below are first grade math test activities to work on.
+Below are grade one diagnostic test activities to work on.
 Before you begin working, print the first grade math test.
 After that, attempt each question.

 Find a solution to the following:

 Which number comes after these in the sequence?